okTom-UK/BritishStudios/bs-assetstemplate/README.txt

 cars to your assets folder.
 When putting a data folder make sure to call it the car spawn code for example ``bs-bmwm4`` then put the data inside the folder.
 We have made the fxmanifest register every data file inside here anyway.

+Any issues please feel free to open a ticket within the British Studios Discord. :)